electric-sql/pglite/docs/docs/about.md

 // -> { rows: [ { message: "Hello world" } ] }
 ```

-It can be used as an ephemeral in-memory database, or with persistence either to the file system (Node/Bun), or indexedDB (Browser).
+It can be used as an ephemeral in-memory database, or with persistence either to the file system (Node/Bun), or IndexedDB (browser).

 Unlike previous "Postgres in the browser" projects, PGlite does not use a Linux virtual machine - it is simply Postgres in WASM.